-Trimble Navigation's Christchurch Office was destroyed by a fire in May 2011 following the February earthquake.
-The redevelopment proposals presented to Trimble by Opus International Consultants incorporated the Architect’s vision of using the latest timber engineering while incorporating additional floor area to address both their current and future needs.
+After Trimble Navigation's Christchurch Office was destroyed by a fire in May 2011 following the February earthquake, our Architecture expertise was called upon to design an innovative and bespoke new building.
+Our vision was to use the latest timber engineering and damage limiting technology while creating a large space that encompasses current and future needs.

-The multi-disciplinary Trimble design team from Opus provided architectural, structural, geotechnical, fire and building services design on this building.
-For this project we utilised our extensive skills in the performance based design to deliver a low-damage, resilient building that provides the owners and tenants with peace of mind in seismic events.
-Using sustainable materials and innovative design, this building is one of a number we have designed as part of the Canterbury rebuild.
+Our multi-disciplinary Trimble design team provided architectural, structural, geotechnical, fire and building services design for the award-winning building.
+This project allowed us to utilise our extensive skills in performance based design to deliver a low-damage, resilient building that provides the owners and tenants with peace of mind in seismic events.
+Using sustainable materials and innovative design, this building is the result of our ongoing commitment to the Canterbury rebuild.

 In 2015 we received the Wellington NZ Wood Award for Engineering Excellence and the NZ Wood Highly Commended Award, and the Resene Overall Supreme Award for the design of the Christchurch Trimble Navigation Building.